leoneila/learning-library/data-management-library/exadata-database-service/Lab1-prepare-network-and-iam.md

 ## Introduction

-This lab walks you through the steps to Prepare and describe the recommended configuration for your Network and Required IAM Policy for Exadata Cloud Infrastructure instance.<!--You will use this database in subsequent labs of this workshop.-->
+This lab walks you through the steps to Prepare and describe the recommended configuration for your Network and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.<!--You will use this database in subsequent labs of this workshop.-->

 Estimated Lab Time: 10 minutes